Archdiocese of Denver: 1860 to 1890

 The first Catholic church in Denver was founded in 1860 by Joseph Machebeuf.
-It would later become St. Mary's Cathedral.
+It would later become St. Mary's Cathedral. iN 1864, three members of the Sisters of Loretto arrived in Denver; that same year, they opened St. Mary’s Academy, the first Catholic school in the city.

 In 1868, Pope Pius IX erected the Vicariate Apostolic of Colorado and Utah, taking its territory from the Diocese of Santa Fe and the Diocese of Grass Valley.
 The pope named Machebeuf as the vicar apostolic.
 In 1870, Pius IX removed the Utah Territory from the vicariate, creating the Vicariate Apostolic of Colorado.
 The pope named Machebeuf as vicar apostolic.
+In 1873, the Sisters of Charity of Leavenworth opened Saint Joseph Hospital in Denver.
+That same year, Sacred Heart of Mercy Parish was erected in Boulder, the first parish in that city.

-While vicar apostolic, Machebeuf founded an academy and a school for boys in Denver, a convent of the Sisters of Loretto, St. Joseph's Hospital in Denver, the House of the Good Shepherd and the College of the Sacred Heart in Denver.
+While vicar apostolic, Machebeuf founded an academy and a school for boys in Denver, a convent of the Sisters of Loretto and the Home of the Good Shepherd for orphaned girls.
 The Catholic population of Colorado increased under his tenure from a few thousand to approximately 50,000.
 Sacred Heart of Jesus, the first Catholic church in Boulder, was dedicated in 1877.
-In 1878, Frank Michaud funded the purchase of a wooden building in Fort Collins to become St. Joseph's, the first Catholic church in that city.
+That same year, the Society of Jesus opened the College of the Sacred Heart in Denver.
+It is today Regis University.
+In 1878, Frank Michaud funded the purchase of a wooden building in Fort Collins to become St. Joseph's, the first Catholic church in that city.St.
+Mary Parish in Aspen was erected in 1881, making it the first Catholic parish there.

 On August 16, 1887, Pope Leo XIII suppressed the Apostolic Vicariate of Colorado, replacing it with the Diocese of Denver, which covered all of Colorado.
 The pope named Machebeuf as the first bishop of Denver.
 That same year, the pope named Nicholas Matz as coadjutor bishop to assist Machebeuf.
 When Machebeuf died in 1889, Matz automatically succeeded him as bishop.